Take Them to the Stars Series

 Even though they used different names before, and will again later, Sarah and her daughter Mia emigrate from Germany to America in 1932, due to the rise of fascism in Europe.
 Less than a decade later Sarah will have become an operative with the OSS, America's precursor to the CIA.
 Sarah and Mia are exceptionally brilliant women, Mia able to embed herself with German scientists in 1945, an assignment orchestrated by her mother.
 Under a variety of names, Mia ingratiates herself with Werner von Braun, Major-General Walter Dornberger, and other scientists at Peenemünde, convincing them to leave before the Russians arrive.
 After von Braun is secured by the Americans Mia's assignment shifts to Russia, with her mother joining her.
 There Mia works with historical figures such as Sergei Korolev and Mikhail Tikhonravov developing Russian space capabilities.
 Mia is ostensibly just a secretarial assistant to Korolev, but she's actually directing a lot of the research, including writing a paper credited to Tikhonravov on the viability of multi-stage rockets.
 Russian military thinks they're working on missiles but Mia's focus is eventual manned space flight.
 While this is going on, Sarah researches climate change, primarily the rise of CO2 emissions, including historical levels trapped in old ice bores.

-Sarah and Mia call themselves the Kibsu, their mission to "take them to the stars," although it seems they're not entirely sure of the reasons.
-They know they aren't human, but they have no memory of their origin, except the vague notion they are descendend from a long line of women who have had the same goal.
+Sarah and Mia call themselves the Kibsu, their mission being to "take them to the stars," although it seems they're not entirely sure of the reasons.
+They know they aren't human, or at least they think they aren't, but they have no memory of their origin, except the vague notion they are descendend from a long line of women who have had the same goal.
 Sarah is the Ninety-Nine, Mia is The Hundred, their legacy going back nearly 3000 years.
 Another vague notion they have is that they are being hunted by someone, or a succession of someones, they only know of as The Tracker.
 Each generation of the Kibsu has had a daughter fathered by a human, but all of the genetic heritage is from the mother, which leads to one of the rules they have to live by: "There can never be three for too long."
-Each of the Kibsu are a genetic match with their mother, they all look alike after maturation, which is not that noticeable for a mother and daughter, but three or more generations would make it too obvious.
+That's one of the first lapses in logic.
+Each of the Kibsu are a genetic match with their mother, they all look alike after maturation, which is not that noticeable for a mother and daughter, but three or more generations would make it too obvious, especially to anyone who had known the mother or grandmother when they were younger.
 Sarah's mother killed Sarah's father when he learned the truth, then killed herself, leaving her daughter and granddaughter to carry on the work.
-That's one of the first lapses in logic.
-Most of the Kibsu pick a random man to impregnate them, since it doens't matter who they are, their DNA will not be passed on, but I can't see how that's possible.
+Most of the Kibsu pick a random man to impregnate them, since it doesn't matter who they are, their DNA will not be passed on, but I can't see how that's possible.
 Dominance of certain chromosomes makes sense, but 100% inheritance?
+Whether or not the Kibsu are extraterrestrial in origin, it would have been more believable for them to reproduce through parthenogenesis.
+But if Neuvel's scenario it correct, why don't they leave the man before their child is born, eliminating the chance they will learn the truth?

-The story starts strong but flounders along the way.
-I'm rating it just 3 stars.
+The story starts strong but meanders along the way.
+The most interesting parts are when Sarah and Mia interact with historical figures, and are involved in events any history student should recognize.
+If not, google and wikipedia are your friends, dear readers.
+I'm rating it just 3 stars, but a more exact score would be slightly higher.
 It ends in 1961 with the flight of Yuri Gargarin, and Mia expecting a daughter, whom she plans to name Lola.
 101a, get it?
-Yes, I would like to know "what comes next," but my interest in the sequels is low at this time.
+Yes, I would like to know "what comes next," so I hope there is not too long a wait for the sequel.

 We would appreciate your support for this site with your purchases from Amazon.com, Bookshop.org, and ReAnimusPress.